cs3110/textbook/src/chapters/ds/promises.md

 So internally, the two types are exactly the same.
 But externally no client of the `Promise` module will be able to distinguish them.
-In other words, we're using the type system to control whether it's possible to apply certain functions (e.g., `state` vs `resolve`) to a promise.
+In other words, we're using the type system to control whether it's possible to apply certain functions (e.g., `state` vs `fulfill`) to a promise.

 To help implement the rest of the functions, let's start by writing a helper function `write_once : 'a promise -> 'a state -> unit` to update the reference.
-This function will implement changing the state of the promise from pending to either resolved or rejected, and once the state has changed, it will not allow it to be changed again.
+This function will implement changing the state of the promise from pending to either fulfilled or rejected, and once the state has changed, it will not allow it to be changed again.
 That is, it enforces the "write once" invariant.

 ```{code-cell} ocaml